DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/dataset/create-use-delete.md

 date: 2024-05-21
 ---

-# Create and Use Datasets
+# Create, Use and Delete Datasets

 Intelligent Engine provides comprehensive dataset management functions needed for model development, training, and inference processes.
 Currently, it supports unified access to various data sources.

 With simple configurations, you can connect data sources to Intelligent Engine, achieving unified data management, preloading, dataset management, and other functionalities.

 ## Create a Dataset

-1. In the left navigation bar, click **Data Management** -> **Datasets**, and then click the **Create** button on the right.
+1. In the left navigation bar, click **Data Management** -> **Dataset List**, and then click the **Create** button on the right.

     ![Click Create](../../images/dataset01.png)